AccelByte/accelbyte-python-sdk/docs/getting_started.md

 $ pip install accelbyte-py-sdk
 ```

-It is recommended to use the matching Python Server SDK version for the given AccelByte Gaming Services version.
+It is recommended to use the matching Python Extend SDK version for the given AccelByte Gaming Services version.
 For the list of available versions, see [releases](https://github.com/AccelByte/accelbyte-python-sdk/releases).

 ### 3. Use in Code